Text Size: +/-

 Husbands, love your wives, just as Christ loved the church and gave himself up for her.

 At its most basic level, marriage is a union between a man and a woman for the purpose of procreation and mutual love and support.

 In the Catholic Church, marriage is considered to be more than a natural institution.
 It was elevated by Christ Himself, in His participation in the wedding at Cana (John 2:1-11), to be one of the seven Sacraments.
 A marriage between two Christians, therefore, has a supernatural element as well as a natural one.

 The ministers of the Sacrament of Marriage are the spouses themselves, because the mark - the external sign - of the Sacrament is not the wedding Mass, but the marriage covenant itself.
-This does not mean the wedding license that the couple receives, but the promises that each spouse makes to the other.
+The marriage covenant is not the wedding license or registration, but rather the promises that each spouse makes to the other.

-The effect of the Sacrament is an increase in sanctifying grace for the spouses, a participation in the divine life of God Himself.
+The effect of the Sacrament is an increase in sanctifying grace for the spouses, a participation in the divine life of God.

-Contact the pastor at the parish office at least 6 months prior to the intended marriage date.
+Contact the pastor (306-789-8276) at least 8 months prior to the intended marriage date.
 Couples are encouraged to take a marriage preparation course.